2019 USL Championship season

-The 2019 USL Championship season is the ninth season of the USL Championship and third under Division II sanctioning.
-This is the first season in which the league is operating under the name "USL Championship," having used the name "United Soccer League" through 2018.
-The season began on March 8, 2019, and concluded on October 20, 2019; with each team playing 34 matches.
+The 2019 USL Championship season was the ninth season of the USL Championship and third under Division II sanctioning.
+This was the first season in which the league operated under the name "USL Championship," having used the moniker "United Soccer League" through 2018.
+The season began on March 8, 2019, and concluded on October 20, 2019, with each team playing 34 matches.
 36 teams competed in the 2019 USL Championship season, split into 2 conferences of 18 teams each.
-Louisville City FC are the two-time defending USL Cup champions.
+Louisville City FC were the two-time defending champions.

-The 2019 season is the last for the current version of Nashville SC.
+The 2019 season was the last for the current version of Nashville SC.
 The club's identity transferred to a Major League Soccer team that started to play in 2020.
 Additionally, this season was the last for Ottawa Fury FC.
 On November 8, the club announced that it had suspended operations; Fury FC had received sanctioning from its country's governing body, Canada Soccer, but was denied by U.S. Soccer and the continental governing body of CONCACAF.